nathan1989/ense/README.md

 ```

+#### CSS CDN

+Coming soon.

 ## JS

-Ense Javascript is written in ES6/ES2015, so you will need Babel or similar to compile it to todays Javascript.
+Ense Javascript is written in ES6/ES2015, so you will need Babel to compile it to todays Javascript.

-#### Babel

 [Babel](http://babeljs.io/) is a next generation JavaScript compiler.
 One of the features is the ability to use ES6/ES2015 modules now, even though browsers do not yet support this feature natively.

 ```js
 import Ense from "ense"